Introduction to our Customer Service Plan and Services for Persons with Disabilities

 1.Flight Delays, Cancellations, and Denial of Boarding

-The following is a summary of our terms and conditions in cases of a Flight Disruption or Denial of Boarding.
+The following is a summary of our terms and conditions in cases of a Flight Disruption.
 Our complete list of terms and conditions applicable to flights to, from and within Canada (including connecting flights) is available on International Tariff.

-- The compensation to which the passenger may be entitled for the inconvenience (if applicable);
+- The compensation to which the passengers may be entitled for the inconvenience (if applicable);

 - The standard of treatment for passengers (if any); and

-- The recourse available to passengers against ANA, including recourse to the Canadian Transportation Agency.
+- The recourse available to passengers against ANA, including their recourse to the Canadian Transportation Agency.

 We strive to provide our passengers with new information as soon as feasible and will provide status updates every 30 minutes until a new departure time is set for the flight or alternative travel arrangements have been made pursuant to section 1(B) of this Customer Service Plan.

-In the event of a Denial of Boarding, we will make reasonable efforts to assist our passengers in rebooking travel to their destination to complete their itinerary as soon as feasible.
-Additionally:
+In the event of a delay of three hours or more ("Extended Delay"), a flight cancellation, or a Denial of Boarding, we will assist our passengers in rebooking travel to their destination to complete their itinerary as soon as feasible.
+Specifically:

-- Where the Denial of Boarding is outside of our control as defined in the Canadian Regulations and described below, we will provide our passengers with a confirmed reservation on the next available flight, free of charge, that is:
+- Where the Extended Delay, flight cancellation, or a Denial of Boarding occurs for reasons outside of our control as defined in the Air Passenger Protection Regulations and described below, we will provide our passengers, free of charge, with:

-- operated by us or our commercial partners, travelling on any reasonable air route from the airport where the passenger is located to their destination, and that departs within 48 hours of the end of the event that caused the Denial of Boarding; or if not available
+- a confirmed reservation for the next available flight that is operated by us or our commercial partners, travelling on any reasonable air route from the airport where the passenger is located to their destination, and that departs within 48 hours of the end of the event that caused the Extended Delay, flight cancellation or Denial of Boarding; or if not available

-- operated by any air carrier, travelling on any reasonable air route from the airport where the passenger is located (or another airport within a reasonable distance) to their destination, and if the new departure is at a different airport, transportation to the other airport.
+- a confirmed reservation for a flight that is operated by any air carrier, travelling on any reasonable air route from the airport where the passenger is located (or another airport within a reasonable distance) to their destination, and if the new departure is at a different airport, transportation to the other airport.

-- operated by any air carrier, travelling on any reasonable air route from the airport where the passenger is located to their destination, and that departs within 48 hours of their original departure time; or if not available
+- a confirmed reservation for a flight that is operated by any air carrier, travelling on any reasonable air route from the airport where the passenger is located to their destination, and that departs within 48 hours of their original departure time; or if not available

-- operated by any air carrier, travelling on any reasonable air route from an airport that is within a reasonable distance of the airport where the passenger is located to their destination, and transportation to the other airport.
+- a confirmed reservation for a flight that is operated by any air carrier, travelling on any reasonable air route from an airport that is within a reasonable distance of the airport where the passenger is located to their destination, and transportation to the other airport.

-- A Denial of Boarding is within our control but required for safety purposes where the cause of the Denial of Boarding is required by law in order to reduce risk to passenger safety and includes required by safety decisions made within the authority of the pilot of the aircraft or any decision made in accordance with a safety management system as defined in subsection 101.01(1) of the Canadian Aviation Regulations but does not include scheduled maintenance in compliance with legal requirements.
+- A Flight Disruption is within our control but required for safety purposes where the cause of the Flight Disruption is required by law in order to reduce risk to passenger safety and includes required by safety decisions made within the authority of the pilot of the aircraft or any decision made in accordance with a safety management system as defined in subsection 101.01(1) of the Canadian Aviation Regulations but does not include scheduled maintenance in compliance with legal requirements.

-Where Denial of Boarding occurs, we will give priority to boarding passengers in the following order:
+Where a Denial of Boarding occurs, we will give priority for boarding to passengers in the following order:

 - unaccompanied minors;